lisanorman7/hds_assignment/README.md

 A few points to note about the dataset:

 * Many of the rows contain aggregated data, due to each variable including an “All” category
-* The variable “HBR” refers to Health Board Region codes which is the variable to match if joining with the Health Boards look-up.
+* The variable “HBR” refers to Health Board Region codes which is the variable to match if joining with the Health Boards look-up

 ### Assignment

 The purpose of this assignment is to explore the injures datasets and answer the questions below.
 To answer the questions you must use the datasets provided.
 The R code used in all aspects of loading, processing, analysis and reporting must be visible in your final submission.
 You are encouraged to include tables and figures to illustrate your report.
 You can use any R packages of your choosing to create this report; you are not restricted to those discussed in the course.

-To help you get started we have included an example of a basic script which shows code for reading in the data plus some basic cleaning, plotting, and a table code too.
+To help you get started we have included an example of a basic script which shows code for reading in the data plus some basic cleaning, plotting, and a table too.
 Please feel free to write your own code if you prefer, or to change and build on the provided starting point.
 All files related to the assignment, including the R Markdown file (`assignment_helper.Rmd`) and the example output from this file (`assignment_helper.pdf`) can be accesed [here](https://github.com/lisanorman7/hds_assignment).

 Alternatively, right click on the link below and click **Save link as...** to download the example R Markdown file directly to your own computer: